Last Updated on January 23, 2023 by The Filtery

 People with severe corn, dairy, soy, and wheat allergies should avoid xanthan gum.
 You can also work with your doctor to test whether you may be sensitive to xanthan gum.

-Pregnant women and infants should also avoid xanthan gum after reports that SimplyThick, a xanthan gum thickener that was added to formula for infants caused several cases of necrotizing enterocolitis, which is a disease that causes intestinal inflammation.
+Pregnant people and infants should also avoid xanthan gum after reports that SimplyThick, a xanthan gum thickener that was added to formula for infants caused several cases of necrotizing enterocolitis, which is a disease that causes intestinal inflammation.
 This is a disease that can lead to the death of damaged portions of the intestines, which can ultimately lead to the death of the patient.

 People with undiagnosed nausea, vomiting, or stomach pain should avoid xanthan gum and other bulk-forming laxatives that can worsen the condition.